 In this assignment, you will put together all of the ArcGIS Server skills that you learned in Lessons 2 - 4.
 Starting with a folder of raw GIS datasets, you will compose maps, publish them as web services, and assemble those services into a web application.
 You will create a video tour of your web application so that you don't have to leave your server running as the project is graded.

 The data for this assignment consists of vector feature classes covering an area around a town.
-I downloaded these from the California Spatial Information Library (CaSIL) and did some post-processing on them so that they cover the same extent.
-Don't worry too much about what town this really is, for this assignment consider that it could be Anytown, USA.
+I downloaded these from the State of California Geoportal (formerly the California Spatial Information Library - CaSIL) and did some post-processing on them so that they cover the same extent.
+Don't worry too much about what town this really is; for this assignment, consider that it could be Anytown, USA.

 Pretend you work for a town that up until now has only done GIS in the desktop realm (maybe there is no pretending needed).
 You are moving to ArcGIS Server for the first time.
 You want to take your GIS data and make it available in a series of highly-focused web applications.

 Your first application will focus on your urban flooding dataset.
 This is a point feature class that shows areas in the city that tend to pool with water and flood during a storm event.
 Your web app will allow "non-GIS-trained" personnel in other city departments to add and remove points from this layer.